 Understanding, that I am an introvert, brought me sense of relief, because I finally realized there was nothing wrong with me, that I am simply different, and I am not alone.
 However, even though I found it incredibly hard to be surrounded by people, I could feel that it was much harder for me to actually go ahead and talk to them.
 And the reason to it was fear.

-Perhaps not so many people like to dig deep into their past or search for the answers inside of one's being, but I do.
+Perhaps not so many people like to dig deep into their past or look for the answers inside themselves, but I do.
 One of my favorite things to do is to walk in nature (surrounded by trees) and think...
 I strongly belief, that my ability to introspect has brought me to where I am today.

 When you are socially anxious, you suffer from a very strong fear of judgement.
 Perhaps, it's one of those fears, that we start developing in childhood, when we are not accepted by our family or/and friends.
 It was when I first started to be afraid to "make mistakes".

 In childhood, and later on in adulthood, we let our actions and reactions of other people to that actions define us.
 If people get mad at what we are doing or saying, we often automatically take it as "I must be wrong".
-Especially if it's the authoritative figures, such as our parents and teachers.
+Especially if it's authoritative figures, such as our parents and teachers.
 At the same time "being wrong" often comes with "I should not say it or do it again in order not to upset them", because oftentimes them being upset can be quite painful, depending on how they choose to punish us or "teach us a lesson".
 Here comes anxiety.
 We learn to "overthink" our actions and words in order to avoid "punishment".
+At least that's how it was for me.

 An introvert without social anxiety can be ok around people.
 He or she doesn't necessarily care, what other people think about them, therefore they don't get anxious communicating with them.
 But they do get tired of crowded places and overall prefer silence and solitude.